haodong2000/TagGPT/README.md

 # TagGPT

-TagGPT: A simple ChatGPT based multimodal dialog generation engine that can "see" and "hear"
+TagGPT: A simple ChatGPT based multimodal dialog generation engine that can "see/draw" and "hear/speak"

 Tag: **T**ext, **a**udio, and **g**raph